w3f/polkadot-spec/docs/chap-runtime-api.md

   $$

   where
   - ${A}$ indicates the validators of the current session, in canonical order.
-There might be more validators in the current session than validators participating in parachain consensus, as returned by the Runtime API ([Section C.9.1](chap-runtime-api#sect-rt-api-validators)).
+There might be more validators in the current session than validators participating in parachain consensus, as returned by the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validators)).

   - ${D}$ indicates the validator authority discovery keys for the given session in canonical order.
-The first couple of validators are equal to the corresponding validators participating in the parachain consensus, as returned by the Runtime API ([Section C.9.1](chap-runtime-api#sect-rt-api-validators)).
+The first couple of validators are equal to the corresponding validators participating in the parachain consensus, as returned by the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validators)).
 The remaining authorities are not participating in the parachain consensus.

   - ${K}$ indicates the assignment keys for validators.
-There might be more authorities in the session that validators participating in parachain consensus, as returned by the Runtime API ([Section C.9.1](chap-runtime-api#sect-rt-api-validators)).
+There might be more authorities in the session that validators participating in parachain consensus, as returned by the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validators)).

   - ${G}$ indicates the validator groups in shuffled order.